DEMERS LAW PLLC logo

 Frequently Asked Questions

-Is DEMERS LAW PLLC legitimate?
+What services does DEMERS LAW PLLC offer?

-Doctor's Verdict on DEMERS LAW PLLC
+Research Note on DEMERS LAW PLLC

-Best for Michigan residents seeking local bankruptcy representation with a generalist consumer law background.
+profile signals for Michigan residents seeking local bankruptcy representation with a generalist consumer law background.
 Primary caveat: recent client complaints about procedural compliance and communication suggest due diligence is essential—confirm the firm's current operational capacity and request references specific to bankruptcy cases before retaining.

 • Michigan consumers filing Chapter 7 or Chapter 13 bankruptcy who prefer local, experienced representation